n0y/mediatheken-dlna-bridge/README.md

 * _DATABASE_LOCATION_ points to the directory and name of the lucene index directory.
 Defaults to `./data/clipdb`
 * _UPDATEINTERVAL_FULL_HOURS_ number of hours between full db updates.
 Defaults to `24`.
 * _DISPLAY_NAME_ under this name, the Mediatheken-DLNA-Bridge will be visible in your network.
 Defaults to `Mediatheken`.
+* _PUBLIC_HTTP_PORT_ all DLNA and media data (if prefetching is enabled) will be answered using this port number.

 Configuration for prefetching

 * _ENABLE_PREFETCHING_ (boolean) decides if prefetching is turned on.
 Defaults to `false`.
 * _PUBLIC_BASE_URL_ needs to be set when server prefetching is enabled.
 It's the base HTTP path, where this service is published.
-  Could be `http://<your-hostname>:8080/` or any other location, if you put this behind a reverse proxy. *there is no default*, you have to configure it when you're using prefetching.
+  Could be `http://<your-hostname>:9300/` or any other location, if you put this behind a reverse proxy. *there is no default*, you have to configure it when you're using prefetching.
 * _PUBLIC_HTTP_PORT_ the port this server should listen for connections, if prefetching is turned on.
-Defaults to `8080`.
+Defaults to `9300`.
 * _CACHE_DIRECTORY_ is path to a directory where prefetched files are placed.
 May be absolute or relative to the run directory.
 It defaults to `./cache`.
 * _CACHE_SIZE_GB_ the amount of disk space (in Gigabyte) dedicated to prefetched files.
 Defaults to `10`.
 Values below 10GB are rejected.
 * _CACHE_DOWNLODERS_PER_VIDEO_ number of parallel connections, per video, that are used to fetch the file.
 Defaults to `2`.
 * _CACHE_MAX_PARALLEL_DOWNLOADS_ number of videos that can be prefetched in parallel.
 Defaults to `4`.
 Note that each downloads requires at least 1.3MBytes/s of bandwidth!

 ## Configure prefetching

-** This is an EXPERIMENTAL feature, and it's not yet fully tested. **

 Sometimes the Mediatheken's CDN is slow.
 Most of the time, that only means that some servers, or clusters are slow, over some time.